JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_completion.md

 ### Skipping Completion Popup

-To skip completion popup in the current context (for example, inside comments), implement [`CompletionConfidence`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/completion/CompletionConfidence.java) registered in <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.completion.confidence"/></include>.
+To skip the completion popup in the current context (for example, inside comments), implement [`CompletionConfidence`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/completion/CompletionConfidence.java) registered in <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.completion.confidence"/></include>.

+This can also be used to _prevent_ skipping provided by other plugins by returning `ThreeState.NO` and registering the extension with `order="first"`.

 ### Showing Completion Popup Programmatically